AldrinSeanPereira/QR-code-component/README.md

 ### Useful resources

-- How to use Visual studio code to write HTML + CSS [use this](https://www.youtube.com/watch?v=VqZURkN90Ik)
+- How to use Visual studio code to write HTML + CSS
-- To deepen your understanding of using Visual Studio Code [use this](https://www.youtube.com/watch?v=B-s71n0dHUk)
+  - [FreeCodeCamp tutorial](https://www.youtube.com/watch?v=yjeHLSrhPao) - This one is a bit long but extremely helpful throughout your career
 - To understand how to edit the README.md [use this](https://www.markdownguide.org/)
 - To submit your code on GitHub and show the website live [use this](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248)